-2021 has seen a year of change for many businesses.
-Organisations needed to quickly adapt, and for most, that adaptation came in the form of rapid deployment of digital tools.
-But as we begin the countdown towards the Q4 calendar year, there has been talk of ‘tech overload’ across the trade and national media.
+In 2021, many businesses experienced a year of change, with organisations quickly adapting through the rapid deployment of HR technology integrations.
+However, as we approach the Q4 calendar year, there has been talk of ‘tech overload’ across trade and national media.
 Is this really the case?
 Are HR teams and employees starting to feel the stress of ‘too many systems’?

 Don’t deploy in isolation